What is Brand Equity?

 Brand equity is an intangible asset.
 Positive brand equity has higher value and can be licensed, sold, or leased to others.

 Brand equity offers a competitive edge in the market.
 Customers identify a brand and are loyal to a brand.
 This leads to improving the competitive edge of the products.
-When there is higher brand recognition for a company, there is higher brand equity, which automatically gives a competitive edge with other well-known brands.
+When there is higher brand recognition for a company, there is higher brand equity, which automatically gives a competitive edge over other well-known brands.

 Every company strives hard to achieve brand equity by offering higher value, great customer service, reliable products, great quality, and much more, which ensures a higher place for the product in the competitive marketplace.